How to Split Party Expenses (Bachelor, Housewarmings, Graduations)

 Parties should feel light.
 Money planning often does the opposite.
 Once costs start adding up, unclear expectations can turn a fun event into awkward conversations.

-Each celebration has different norms.
+Each type of celebration follows different norms.
 A bachelor party works differently than a housewarming.
 A graduation dinner follows different rules than a birthday.
-The common factor is planning early and agreeing on how costs are shared.
+What matters in every case is agreeing early on how costs are shared.

 🎉 Bachelor/Bachelorette Parties

-These events usually involve higher costs and longer planning.
+These events usually involve higher costs and longer planning timelines.

 • Accommodation and travel